hrbrmstr/hrbraddins/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/0.1.0/active.svg)](http://www.repostatus.org/#active) [![codecov](https://codecov.io/gh/hrbrmstr/hrbraddins/branch/master/graph/badge.svg)](https://codecov.io/gh/hrbrmstr/hrbraddins) [![Travis-CI Build Status](https://travis-ci.org/hrbrmstr/hrbraddins.svg?branch=master)](https://travis-ci.org/hrbrmstr/hrbraddins)

+# hrbraddins

-`hrbraddins` : Additional Addins for RStudio
+Additional Addins for RStudio

+## Description

+Experiments, mostly. *Please* take the code and use it!
+This package will NEVER see CRAN.
+I don't even need credit.
+If you find something useful and are willing to round out the corners, it's all yours.

+## What's in the tin?

 The following functions are implemented:

 - `refresh_renviron` : Refreshes in-memory R environment variables, noting changes
 - `bare_combine`: Turn a selection of comma-separated bare strings into a - `base::combine`: statement
 - `join_rows`:  Join `cr`/`lf`-separated selected rows of text into a single space-separated row

+## Examples

 ### Twitter RANTS!